How is Skin Cancer Diagnosed?

 - Non-Healing Sores: Sores or lesions that fail to heal within a reasonable timeframe or seem to heal partially and then recur should be evaluated promptly.

-- Discolored Spots or Nail Streaks: Unusual brown, black, or discolored spots on the skin or streaks beneath the nails can be a warning sign of skin cancer.
+- Discolored Spots or Nail Streaks: Unusual brown, black or discolored spots on the skin or streaks beneath the nails can be a warning sign of skin cancer.

-Why Self-Examination is Key to Skin Cancer Prevention
+Why Self-Examination Is Key to Skin Cancer Prevention

 One of the most powerful tools in the fight against skin cancer is self-examination, which empowers individuals to detect “skin changes” or abnormalities early.
 By becoming familiar with your skin’s unique patterns, you can identify suspicious signs and then seek professional advice immediately.